rahulakrish/portfolio_builder/README.md

 - Any portfolio that falls outside the Efficient Frontier is considered sub-optimal for one of two reasons: it carries too much risk relative to its return, or too little return relative to its risk.

+PyPfOpt has different constraints for portfolio build but for now, let's look at two options : a portfolio for maximum Sharpe value and one that minimizes volatility.

 #### Efficient Frontier for Max Sharpe

 The Sharpe Ratio is a measure of risk-adjusted performance for an investment or a portfolio.
 Simply put, the Sharpe Ratio calculates the excess return per unit of risk.
 A higher Sharpe Ratio indicates a better risk-adjusted performance.
 Investors generally prefer investments or portfolios with higher Sharpe Ratios because they provide a better return for the amount of risk taken.